Lystrosaurus declivis Assemblage Zone: History

 These biozone divisions were approved by paleontologists of the time and were left largely unchanged for several decades.
 The Lystrosaurus Assemblage Zone was first named by Robert Broom in 1906.
 Initially Broom had subdivided the existing Lystrosaurus zone into the Lystrosaurus and Procolophon Assemblage Zones respectively.
 The biozone was later revised in 1976 by James Kitching where Kitching assimilated the Procolophon zone into the Lystrosaurus zone due to discovering that fossils of the small parareptile Procolophon were likewise found throughout the Lystrosaurus zone.

+In 2020, Botha & Smith renamed the "Lystrosaurus Assemblage Zone" to the Lystrosaurus declivis Assemblage Zone, specifying the most common tetrapod species found in—and limited to—the zone.